AvalZ/WAF-A-MoLE/README.md

 ```

 **BEFORE LAUNCHING EVALUATION ON SQLiGoT**

-This classifier is really strong, since the feature extraction phase produce vectors with structure and the pre-trained classifiers are strongly regularized.
+These classifiers are more robust with respect to the others, as the feature extraction phase produce vectors with more complex structure, and all the pre-trained classifiers have been strongly regularized.
-It may take a long time (up to 3 hours) for some variants (see Benchmark section) to produce a payload that achieves evasion.
+It may take hours for some variants to produce a payload that achieves evasion (see Benchmark section).

 # Benchmark